-Looking for the best beginner cameras?
-You've come to the right place – whether you're looking to step up from your smartphone or get a budding photographer their first interchangeable lens camera, we've rounded up all of our top picks in one handy place.
-(This guide is for all types of camera – if you're looking for a more specific look at best beginner DSLR, check out our separate guide on that)
+Searching for the best beginner camera?
+You've come to the right place.
+Whether you're looking to step up from your smartphone or get a budding photographer their first interchangeable lens camera, we've rounded up all of our top picks in one handy place.
+(This guide is for all types of camera – if you're looking for a more specific look at the best beginner DSLRs, check out our separate guide on that)

 Buying your first camera can be a daunting experience.
 There are so many things to consider and so many choices available.
 Do you need higher resolution?
 More zoom?
 Manual control?
 Or do you simply want to take better quality images than you’re currently able to?
 Whatever your aims are, we’ve got you covered.
 From specs to usability and everything in between, this guide will give you unbiased pros and cons of each beginner camera, whether that's a DSLR or mirrorless model.